 If you’ve been unable to return loans because of an absence from university due to illness or other extenuating circumstances, you can appeal against the fines on your library account.

-We’ll normally require evidence to go with your appeal such as a fit note or contact from your tutor confirming your absence from university.
+We’ll normally require evidence to go with your appeal such as a fit note or contact from your tutor confirming your absence from the university.

 If you wish to submit an appeal, please use our appeals form.